tutulino/Megaminer/readme.md

 3.Exec bat file of desired pool

 Default donation is 5 minutes each day, you can change it at config.txt.

 ---- UPGRADE PROCEDURE ----------------------------------------------------------------------------

 Safest way is download new software and copy from old version stats folders and config.txt file.
-If there is a new version on some miner is recomended delete hasrate.txt files of this miner on miners folder to force benchmark again.
+If there is a new version on some miner is recomended delete hasrate.txt files of that miner on miners folder to force benchmark again.

 ---- POOLS SUPORTED ---------------------------------------------------------------------------